AndrewZhao/AndrewZhao.github.io/_pages/about.md

 ---

 I was born in 1990.
 I received my bachelor's degree in electronic information B.Sc engineering from the School of Electrical Engineering and Information of Hebei University of Technology in 2013 and my Ph.D. degree in information and communication engineering from the School of Electrical and Information Engineering, Beijing Institute of Technology in 2019.
-I am currently an assistant professor at the Ae Key Laboratory of Computational Optical Imaging Technologies
+I am currently an assistant professor at the Ae Key Laboratory of Computational Optical Imaging Technologies.

 Work History:
 ======